-10 See 17 U.S.C. §101 (2005) (definition of "joint work").
+10 See 17 U.S.C. § 101 (2012) (definition of "joint work"); Copyright Act of 1976, Pub.
+L. No. 94- 553, § 102, 90 Stat.
+2541 (definition of "joint work").
 The first U.S. copyright statute, Copyright Act of 1790, might have contemplated the institution of coauthorship.
 In delineating the rights of authors, it uses the phrase "author or authors" in multiple places.
-See Copyright Act of 1790, s.
-1. Yet, the Act of 1790 made no special allowances for coauthorship, nor did it specify how such coauthorship was to be determined.
+See Copyright Act of 1790, ch.
+15, 1 Stat.
+124. Yet, the Act of 1790 made no special allowances for coauthorship, nor did it specify how such coauthorship was to be determined.
+Copyright Act of 1790, ch.
+15, 1 Stat.
+124 (1790).
 Somewhat ironically, the next U.S. copyright statute, the Copyright Act of 1909, changed the statute's approach and focused entirely on a singular "author" right through.
-17 U.S.C. §§ 4, 9 (1909); SUBCOMM.
-ON PATENTS, TRADEMARKS AND COPYRIGHTS OF THE SENATE COMM.
-ON THE JUDICIARY, 86TH CONG., 2D SESS., COPYRIGHT LAW REVISION, STUDY NO. 12: JOINT OWNERSHIP OF COPYRIGHTS 89 (Comm.
-Print 1960) (authored by George D. Carey).
+Copyright Act of 1909, Ch.
+320, 35 Stat.
+1075; George D. Carey, Subcomm. on Patents, Trademarks and Copyrights

-designation is more than just of nominal value, since it also results in each coauthor obtaining an ownership interest in the copyright over the creative work, as a joint owner of the work.
-11 Coauthorship is thus of deep economic significance, which explains why courts in the twentieth century came to be increasingly presented with coauthorship disputes, necessitating their creation of a set of rules to deal with the issue.
+At its simplest, coauthorship refers to a collective, cooperative process of producing a work of original expression, wherein each contributing member (that is, each coauthor) makes a contribution to the work and is as a result accorded the designation of "author". {AU: Do you think the piece would benefit by a citation for this definition?
+Ryan: No; a definition here would be artificial and distract.}The designation is more than just of nominal value, since it also results in each coauthor obtaining an ownership interest in the copyright over the creative work, as a joint owner of the work.11 Coauthorship is thus of deep economic significance, which explains why courts in the twentieth century came to be increasingly presented with coauthorship disputes, necessitating their creation of a set of rules to deal with the issue.

-In developing copyright's rules on coauthorship, courts began by looking to the idea of an "agree[ment]" to collaborate between contributors, and thus inevitably situated their analyses within the framework of contract law.
-12 Contributing to the creation of a work in furtherance of an agreement to do so thus emerged as the paradigmatic case of coauthorship.
+In developing copyright's rules on coauthorship, courts began by looking to the idea of an "agree[ment]" to collaborate between contributors, and thus inevitably situated their analyses within the framework of contract law.12 Contributing to the creation of a work in furtherance of an agreement to do so thus emerged as the paradigmatic case of coauthorship.
 This approach presented courts with few problems, if any, when the parties had explicitly agreed to collaborate and share authorship, in advance of making their creative contributions.
 Problems arose however, in situations where an actual advance agreement between the parties was altogether absent, and yet the parties had gone ahead and collaborated in the creation of the work.
 To deny one or more contributors the designation of coauthor in such situations, merely because of the absence of a formal ex ante agreement, seemed at once unduly harsh and mechanistic.

 Thus emerged the idea of what I describe here as unplanned coauthorship.
-Instead of looking for a formal ex ante agreement between the parties prior to their collaboration, courts instead began looking to the very process of collaboration and the parties' behavior therein (as it unfolds during the collaboration) in order to treat the parties as coauthors of the work, based entirely on their actions.
-The collaborative creativity here-the coauthorship-is "unplanned" only in the sense that it isn't undertaken pursuant to a pre-concerted arrangement between the parties where they agree to their statuses and ownership rights over the final work.
-The use of the term unplanned is not to suggest that the parties weren't consciously aware of their collaborative activity, or that it was motivated by a degree of spontaneity inconsistent with deliberate action.
-In this sense, unplanned coauthorship unquestionably always remains an intentional activity.
+Instead of looking for a formal ex ante agreement between the parties prior to their collaboration, courts instead began looking to the very process of collaboration and the parties' behavior therein (as it unfolds during the collaboration) in order to treat the parties as coauthors of the work, based entirely on their actions.13 The collaborative creativity here-the coauthorship-is "unplanned" only in the sense that it is not of the S. Comm. on the Judiciary, 86th Cong., 2d Sess., Copyright Law Revision, Stud.
+No. 12: Joint Ownership of Copyrights 89 (Comm.
+Print 1960).

-11 Id. §201(a).
+11 17 U.S.C. § 201(a) (2012).

-12 Levy, L.R.
-6 C.P. at 529.
+12 See Levy, 6 L.R.C.P. at 529.